lng2020/GOP3-blackjack-bot/README.md

 The `v2` tag is a quite stable version.
 From my several 10000 hand tests, the expectation is around 0.98.
 The main branch is for more features and improvements but the expectation will not change much.

 ![demo](./assets/demo.png)
+## Binary
+You can download the binary version and use it directly.
+The binary version is built with `pyinstaller` and contains all the dependencies.
+You can find the binary version in the GitHub release page.

 ## Usage
 1. Requirements in GOP3:
     - The game must be in fullscreen mode(1920*1080).